Lead-Safe Wisconsin: Sources of Lead

 Food

-It's not common for lead to be found in food products.
-However, occasional recalls show that it can happen.
-When lead does get into food, it can affect young children the most.
+It's not common for lead to be found in food products, but occasional recalls show that it can happen.
+When lead is in food, it generally affects young children the most.

 Multiple cinnamon products, including some bulk cinnamon sold in stores or used in flavored snacks, were found to contain unsafe levels of lead.